zachhhhh/WhisperLiveKit/README.md

 - **Content Creation**: Transcribe podcasts or videos automatically
 - **Customer Service**: Transcribe support calls with speaker identification

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**⚠️ Important**: When using the SimulStreaming backend, you must also comply with the **PolyForm Noncommercial License 1.0.0** that governs SimulStreaming.
+For commercial use of the SimulStreaming backend, obtain a commercial license from the [SimulStreaming authors](https://github.com/ufal/SimulStreaming#-licence-and-contributions).

 ## 🤝 Contributing

 Contributions are welcome!
 Here's how to get started: